guardian/gateway/docs/okta/tokens.md

 Refresh tokens are valid for 90 days by default, but can be configured to be longer or shorter, from 5 mins to unlimited, we also recommend that you rotate the refresh token after each use.

 Refresh tokens provide an additional "session" layer on top of the in browser `sid` cookie (which is set after login in browser).
 Meaning these two sessions are independent of each other, and can be used to manage the user's session in different ways.
+You can see the [Sessions](sessions.md) documentation for more information on how we use these sessions.

 ### Token management